rptcloud/azure_terraform/variable_validation.md

 cost_code  = "1-3-4"
 ```

-Execute a `terraform apply` with the variables in the `terraform.auto.tfvars`.
+Execute a `terraform apply` with the variables in the `terraform.tfvars`.

 ```bash
 terraform apply